Sergio-Ltr/rhinocyt/README.md

 # rhinocyt

-Go to release page and download the DNN.
+Go to release page and download the DNN or click this https://github.com/davidebufo2/rhinocyt/releases/download/1.0/frozen_inference_graph.pb.
 Then place it inside the local repository to work.

 ## Getting Started